ni-io/mcl-brand-sentiment-/README.md

 ### Contributing
 ---
+I'm grateful for all the help on this open-source.
+Please make a PR with the source so I can confirm corrections.
+Also, feel free to open an issue if you have any suggestions.
+Thanks!

 1. Fork it (<https://github.com/yourname/yourproject/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)